garrettmflynn/liveserver/src/frontend/userplatform/README.md

 ```

-Lots of functions for handling a user database with some basic form filling for stock data structures
+And lots of functions for handling a user database with some basic form filling for stock data structures

+platform.closeSocket();
+platform.endSession();